gcardozo123/game_catalog/README.md

-# played_games
+# Game Catalog
-Games I've played, separated by platform.
+Games I played, separated by platform.
 Only including games I remember playing for a considerable amount of time or that were somehow important.

 ## Todo